Maria Eagle: In opposition

+Prior to the 2010 general election, Eagle's constituency of Liverpool Garston was abolished, and replaced with Garston and Halewood.
+At the 2010 general election, Eagle was elected to Parliament as MP for Garston and Halewood with 59.5% of the vote and a majority of 16,877.

-Eagle was returned as MP for the new constituency of Garston and Halewood at the 2010 general election, following boundary changes.
-After Labour lost the election, she served in interim Labour leader Harriet Harman's frontbench as Shadow Solicitor General for England and Wales and Shadow Minister for Justice.
+Following the election, she served in interim Labour leader Harriet Harman's frontbench as Shadow Solicitor General for England and Wales and Shadow Minister for Justice.
 In October 2010 Eagle was elected to the Shadow cabinet of new Labour Party leader Ed Miliband as Shadow Secretary of State for Transport in the Labour Party Shadow Cabinet election.

 In February 2013, she voted in favour in the House of Commons Second Reading vote on marriage equality in Britain.

+At the 2015 general election, Eagle was re-elected as MP for Garston and Halewood with an increased vote share of 69.1% and an increased majority of 27,146.

-Eagle was appointed Shadow Secretary of State for Defence in September 2015 by the newly elected Labour leader Jeremy Corbyn.
-Eagle said she was surprised by her appointment as she had disagreed with Corbyn's advocacy of unilateral nuclear disarmament and supported the renewal of the Trident nuclear weapons system.
+Eagle was appointed Shadow Secretary of State for Defence in September 2015 by newly elected Labour leader Jeremy Corbyn.
+She said she was surprised by her appointment as she had disagreed with Corbyn's advocacy of unilateral nuclear disarmament and supported the renewal of the Trident nuclear weapons system.
 Tasked with leading Labour's defence review, she said she would not rule out the possibility of it recommending unilateral disarmament.
 However, she described Corbyn commenting he would not countenance using a nuclear deterrent as "unhelpful" to the policy process.

 In January 2016, Eagle was moved to the position of Shadow Secretary of State for Culture, Media and Sport.
 She resigned from the shadow cabinet on 27 June 2016 in the mass resignation of the Shadow Cabinet following the Brexit referendum.

-She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.
+She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

-Eagle was re-elected in the 2017 and 2019 general elections.
+At the snap 2017 general election, Eagle was again re-elected with an increased vote share of 77.7% and an increased majority of 32,149.
+She was again re-elected at the 2019 general election, with a decreased vote share of 72.3% and a decreased majority of 31,624.

 She is a supporter of Labour Friends of Israel.

 On 15 February 2023, she was appointed as a member of the Privy Council.

+In the 2023 British shadow cabinet reshuffle, she was appointed Shadow Minister for Procurement.

+Return to government

+Due to the 2023 review of Westminster constituencies, Eagle's constituency of Garston and Halewood was abolished, and replaced with Liverpool Garston.
+At the 2024 general election, Eagle was elected to Parliament as MP for Liverpool Garston with 58.4% of the vote and a majority of 20,104.
+She was appointed as Minister of State for Defence Procurement and Industry on 8 July.

+In November 2024, Eagle voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

+Eagle left the government in the 2025 British cabinet reshuffle.